MOsamir19/SSD_I2C_DISPLAY/README.md

 - 4 Digit SEVEN SEG Dislay by I2C protocol
-- PCF8574 is a 8-bit remote I/O Expander for I2C
+- PCF8574 IC is a 8-bit remote I/O Expander for I2C
-- 4511  7seg Decoder
+- 4511 IC  7seg Decoder
 - used UART protocol to send number by bluetooth module (virtual terminal  in proteus)
 - if you send more than 4 num SSD will clear and write again
 -  if you send char C  that will clear SSD